plumvillage/newsletter/README.md

  - The (in Browser) Print Preview and the actual PDF output from Puppeteer are not identical. the font flows slightly different (e.g. kerning, justification).
 Very annoying, because I cannot 100% predict the output from the preview.
 Generally, Puppeteer needs less space.
  - Images that are rotated with EXIF are not processed correctly, see https://stackoverflow.com/questions/48716266/sharp-image-library-rotates-image-when-resizing
  - Image processing is not parallel.
 Makes the first serve very slow.
- - After first starting the server, the result is buggy (propably due to some race condition during image processing).
-We always need to reload after the first serve is ready.
  - Sometimes paragraphs (and images) do not break correctly to the next page.
 See src/media/documentation/BugTextFragment.webp.
 The fragment ends up in the top right corner (or outside) of the page.
  - Orphans and Widows (css) do not work.
  - H2 are left as the last column element, even though page-break-after: avoid; is set